-Leaves: Leaves are oblong, 5 to 15 inches long, several inches across, alternate, pinnately divided into rigid triangular to lanceolate shaped lobes which then may have teeth; each lobe has spines.
+Leaves: Leaves are oblong, 5 to 15 inches long, several inches across, alternate, pinnately divided into rigid triangular to lanceolate (broadest below the middle) shaped lobes which then may have teeth; each lobe has spines.
 The upper side is dark green with short rough white hair and bristle-like spines and the underside is light green with woolly hair.
 This is the only thistle in Minnesota or in North America with bristle-like spines on the upper leaf surface.
 The more basal leaves have winged stalks and may or may not be present at flowering time.
 The lower stem leaves also have winged bases.
-Mid and upper stem leaves gradually reduce in size, but are more deeply lobed that the basal leaves and each mid to upper stem leaf base has a pair of small dark green wings that extend downward from the point of attachment as far as the axil of the leaf below.
+Mid and upper stem leaves gradually reduce in size, but are more deeply lobed than the basal leaves and each mid to upper stem leaf base has a pair of small dark green wings that extend downward from the point of attachment as far as the axil of the leaf below.
 On these wings are the spines.

 Flowers: The flower heads are up to 1 1/2 inches wide and are densely filled with many small purple 5 lobed bisexual tubular disc florets.
 The corollas are longer than the flower tubes, the throats have 5 lobes from which the long style is exserted.
 The style is tightly surrounded by 5 stamens, shorter than the style.
+Ray florets are lacking.
 The flower head is bell shaped to hemispheric in shape and the outside has 10 to 12 series of phyllaries that are green in color and have sharp tips that curl outward.
 Phyllaries lack the central glutinous ridge of some thistles.
 Scattered among these phyllaries are fine hairs that look like cobwebs.
 Flowers have a fragrance.

 Seed: The flowers mature to a dry oblong ridged cypsela, 3 to 4.5 mm long, that has attached some long whitish-brown hair (pappus) for wind dispersion.
 The pappus is slightly shorter than the corolla of the floret.
 Seeds germinate readily; most references say they are only viable for 1 to 2 years but the MN Department of Natural Resources says 10 years.